This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-An Achilles tendon rupture is when there is a partial or complete tear of the tendon.
-Your Achilles tendon connects the calf muscle in your lower leg to your heel bone.
-Your Achilles tendon allows you to point your foot down and to rise on your toes.
+An Achilles tendon rupture is when part or all of your tendon is torn.
+The Achilles tendon connects the calf muscle in your lower leg to your heel bone.
+It allows you to point your foot down and to rise on your toes.
 This allows you to push your foot toward the ground, such as when you walk, run, or jump.